-This time, the young dentist who cleaned and treated my teeth was new to me, so I was a little more anxious than usual, but his gentleness, dexterity and up-to-date equipment made it a far quicker and less uncomfortable experience than ever before.
+This time, the young dentist who cleaned and treated my teeth was new to me, so I was a little more anxious than usual.
+But his gentleness, dexterity and up-to-date equipment made it a far quicker and less uncomfortable experience than ever before.
 In fact, it was so much better that I’ve even booked another check-up in six months.

-News: As I lay in the dentist’s chair with my mouth open, feeling just a little bit trapped, I was at the perfect angle to view the television on the ceiling.
+As I lay in the dentist’s chair with my mouth open, feeling just a little bit trapped, I was at the perfect angle to view the television on the ceiling.
 Oh, good, I thought, a bit of distraction.

 By then it was too late to ask for a different channel as my mouth was full of sucking and whirring implements.
 I decided to focus instead on anything else in the room in my line of vision.

 Around that time, I’d been reading through the book of Daniel, slowly and meditatively.
-I read and re-read passages because I wanted to understand things from Daniel’s perspective—to imagine what life was really like for him, an exile in a foreign land and so often in danger.
+I read and re-read passages because I wanted to understand things from Daniel’s perspective.
+I wanted to imagine what life was really like for him, an exile in a foreign land and so often in danger.

 From chapter 7 onwards, the book of Daniel records a series of visions he received concerning future events in world affairs.
-Complete with terrifying beasts and crushing violence, they brought him bad and frightening news about disasters and violent regime change that would affect God’s people.
-And each vision left him feeling disturbed, exhausted and utterly overwhelmed.
+Complete with terrifying beasts and crushing violence, they brought him bad and frightening news about disasters and violent regime change that would afflict God’s people.
+And they left him feeling dismayed, exhausted and utterly overwhelmed.

 I, Daniel, was the only one who saw the vision; those who were with me did not see it, but such terror overwhelmed them that they fled and hid themselves.
 So I was left alone, gazing at this great vision; I had no strength left, my face turned deathly pale and I was helpless.
 Then I heard him speaking, and as I listened to him, I fell into a deep sleep, my face to the ground (Dan 10:7-9).

-Messenger: After this overpowering vision, a heavenly messenger came to strengthen and restore Daniel, to give him courage and an explanation.
-He wasn’t going to be left there limp, helpless and alone.
+After this overpowering vision, a heavenly messenger came to strengthen and restore Daniel, to give him courage and an explanation.
+He was not to be left there limp, helpless and alone.

-Have you ever noticed how often in Scripture ‘Do not be afraid’ is the opening line for any heavenly being who visits a human being?
-I guess it’s because the humans are already afraid!
+Have you ever noticed how often in the Bible ‘Do not be afraid’ is the opening line for the heavenly beings who visit human beings?
+It must be because the humans are already afraid!
 And in his weakened state, Daniel certainly was.

 Then, strangely, the heavenly messenger said that on the way to see Daniel he’d had to subdue an uprising.
 A king had mounted a resistance campaign and the heavenly messenger had called in the archangel Michael (Dan 12:1), to help him prevail against the king (Dan 10:13-14).

 But then, Daniel was no ordinary guy.
 More and more, his visionary experiences blurred the line between the affairs of earth and of heaven.
 It’s as if he saw glimpses of what’s really going on all around us, all the time, and yet is beyond the reach of our senses.

-But how often do we think about God and the angelic beings getting down and dirty in the conflicts of the spiritual realm or responding to our prayers for this sin-wracked earth?
+But how often do we think about God and the angelic beings getting down and dirty in the conflicts of the spiritual realm?
+How often do we think of them responding to our prayers for this sin-wracked earth?

-He urged them to put on the full armour of God so that they could stand against the devil and his schemes (Eph 6:11), not against the terrorists or murderers or thieves or thugs or swindlers we see every day on the news:
+He urged them to put on the full armour of God.
+Then they could stand against the devil and his schemes (Eph 6:11)—not against the terrorists or murderers or thieves or thugs or swindlers we see every day on the news:

 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms (Eph 6:12).

 When I settled apprehensively into the dentist’s chair, I didn’t know I would be bombarded with images and words that emphasised darkness and evil.
 But I needed to remember that God our heavenly Father is sovereign over all things, even darkness and evil.

-In the face of all that is grim and monstrous, it can be tempting to give up and become numb to the troubles of this world, or just try and shut them out.
-But even though the television incident seemed trivial, I knew I had to keep looking to God; it really was a petty skirmish like this can have real spiritual consequences.
+In the face of all that is grim and monstrous, I might be tempted to give up and become numb to the troubles of this world.
+Or to just try and shut them out.
+But even though the this incident seemed trivial, I knew I had to keep looking to God—because a petty skirmish like this can have real spiritual consequences.

 But praise be to God!
-In the realm we cannot yet see, he has already given every spiritual blessing to all who trust in Christ Jesus (Eph 1:3), equipping and strengthening us now for whatever troubles or conflicts come our way.
+In the realm we cannot yet see, he has already given every spiritual blessing to all who trust in Christ Jesus (Eph 1:3).
+We’re already equipped and strengthened now for whatever troubles or conflicts come our way.